AGREEMENT BY AND BETWEEN

 3. Failure to return promptly after expiration of authorized leave;

 4. An absence of three (3) consecutive working days without leave or notice to the Assistant Executive Director of Operations; or

 5. Engaging in any other employment during a period of leave of absence.

 C. Promotions will be based on criteria set by EMUA policy.
 The criteria and any changes will be provided to the Union.

-D. To be eligible to transfer, the employee must have completed a minimum of six (6) months of continuous and satisfactory service in their current position.
+E. To be eligible to transfer, the employee must have completed a minimum of six (6) months of continuous and satisfactory service in their current position.

-E. An employee, who transfers to a position not previously held by him, shall receive instructions and training in such position and shall be given a minimum of a ninety (90) day probationary period in the new position.
+F. An employee, who transfers to a position not previously held by him, shall receive instructions and training in such position and shall be given a minimum of a ninety (90) day probationary period in the new position.
 At the completion of the ninety (90) day probationary period, the employee shall be promptly furnished with written notification advising him of the EMUA’s decision whether he has qualified in the position, a copy of which shall be furnished to the Union.
-An employee who fails to meet the job requirements within the ninety (90) day probationary period shall be reassigned to his former assignment without loss in seniority.
+An employee who fails to meet the job requirements within the ninety (90) day probationary period shall be reassigned to his former Departmental position without loss in seniority.

-F. In the event that an employee accepts a position in management with the EMUA, then, after thirty days, seniority rights shall be lost.
+G. In the event that an employee accepts a position in management with the EMUA, then, after thirty days, seniority rights shall be lost.
 There shall be no interruption in seniority if the employee leaves management and returns to the labor force through and including the end of the thirty day period.
 If the employee leaves management and returns to the labor force after the thirty day period, seniority shall be computed from the date of return.